05 November 2021

 Weeks in top 150: 15 weeks

 American band Giant formed in 1987.
-"I'll See You in My Dreams" was their second single released in Australia, following "I'm a Believer" (June 1990).
+"I'll See You in My Dreams" was their second single released in Australia, following "I'm a Believer" (June 1990, did not chart).
 Both tracks are lifted from the band's debut album Last of the Runaways.

 "I'll See You in My Dreams" was released in Australia in mid-August 1990, and took two and a half months to break into the top 150.
 The single had two separate chart runs in Australia, initially peaking at number 121 in November 1990 and spending 5 weeks in the top 150, before re-entering in March 1991, climbing to a new peak of number 115 the following month, and spending another 10 weeks in the top 150.
 A reader has informed me that the second chart-run coincided with the song featuring in a scene in the TV series Twin Peaks.